metabase/metabase/README.md

 # Security Disclosure

 Security is very important to us.
-If you have any issue regarding security, please disclose the information responsibly by sending an email to security@metabase.com and not by creating a github issue.
+If discover any issue regarding security, please disclose the information responsibly by sending an email to security@metabase.com and not by creating a github issue.

 # Installation